Wax recommendation sheets

 Choosing the wax of the day

 Waxing for the day begins with choosing a wax according to the temperature and snow type.
+Use the pdf guides on top of this page as a guideline.
 For fresh new snow and also old/artificial snow Rex has dedicated waxes from all product families: The new snow waxes are always black, and the old snow / artificial snow waxes are always pink/green.
-High-fluor waxes like Rex HF series offer the best glide properties, especially when the humidity of the snow is high.
-On dry snow, modern non-fluorinated waxes like Rex RG-series and Rex G-series are also very competitive, even on World Cup level.
+High-fluor waxes like Rex HF series offer the best glide properties, especially when the the snow is wet.
+On drier snow, modern non-fluorinated waxes like Rex RG-series and Rex G-series are also very competitive, even on World Cup level.

 Applying liquid wax